-Born and raised in Denmark, Steffen Christiansen is Creative Director at Ueno in New York, and former Sr. Art Director at Hello Monday I specialize in Digital Products & Experiences, as well as Branding & Illustration across all platforms.
+Born and raised in Denmark, based in New York & Toronto.
+Steffen Christiansen is Creative Director at Jam3, former CD at Ueno, and Sr. Art Director at Hello Monday I specialize in Digital Products & Experiences, as well as Branding & Illustration across all platforms.
 I’m driven by my passion and eagerness to discover and push the limits of design and technology

 I believe in engaging the audience through strong emotion, a glint in the eye and a well crafted solution that inspires and moves the observer The first step in this approach is always a clear and clever concept that adds depth and personality to the project .
 Simply put: Great work should always be well made, have that human touch, and hopefully, make you smile.

 Nothing can catch the eye like a famous athlete flashing their birthday suit.
 That's why ESPN for the last nine years has showcased the beautiful bodies of the worlds greatest athletes in their annual Body Issue: A photo collection celebrating the beauty of the body as an athletes most important asset.
 We delivered both branding and a digital experience to accommodate the issue.

 As a very fast growing agency, the most crucial part of success is getting the team right.
 That's why Ueno, in 2017, saw an opportunity to bring their recruitment game up a notch, literally.